RoboticRice/wordpress-plugins/tribe-ext-rrllc-hide-public-checkbox/readme.txt

 I recommend you visit the official [support forums](https://wordpress.org/support/plugin/event-tickets/) for Event Tickets or view the [specific thread](https://wordpress.org/support/topic/remove-public-attendee-check-box/#post-12513647) that inspired this plugin.

 == Changelog ==

+= 1.1.0 - March 17, 2020 =

+*1.1.0 update*

+* Added translation ability that changes "Event ends on" to "Last day to register"

 = 1.0.0 - March 12, 2020 =